exogee-technology/graphweaver/src/packages/end-to-end/README.md

 Install the chrome browser using:

-`npx playwright install --with-deps chromium`
+`npx playwright@1.37.1 install --with-deps chromium`

 Then